Mahefa12/BudgetBuddy/README.md

 ### AI suggestions
 1. On the Home Screen, Our AI will pop up messages if it thinks you overspent on a certain category and should slow down.

-Thank you for choosing Budget Buddy
+You can view a video of this app on: https://youtube.com/shorts/N4l5YCFFhYM?si=npJF4lk84ObSLsBV Thank you for choosing Budget Buddy